an2n/semver-auto/README.md

 ## Contributing

-Not available at the moment, but contributions will be welcome!
+Contributions will be welcome!
 If you encounter issues or have suggestions for improvement, please open an issue or submit a pull request.

 ## License